TriKro/rsb-content/part4-evaluative_market_experiment/comprehension-test.md

 ### Potential Biases

 * Confirmation Bias: Overly enthusiastic entrepreneurs will sometimes over explain, correct, or nonverbally prompt the participant with the correct answer.
-* Invalid Target Audience: Participants do not need to be the target customers, but they must have the same level of language and vocabulary as the target customer. e.g. A junior marketing manager can be used instead of a Chief Marketing Officer.
+* Invalid Target Audience: Participants do not need to be the target customers, but they must have the same level of language and vocabulary as the target customer, e.g., a junior marketing manager can be used instead of a chief marketing officer.
 * False Negative: When using online surveys such as FiveSecondTest, the distractions of an online can often result in a higher than normal failure rate.

 ### Field Tips